 Buttercup squash: These kinds of squashes look like turban & they can also be used for stuffing baking purposes.
 You can also serve it as mashes, pureed.

 So, these were some variations of squashes that you can give to your dog & you can make a delicious treat for yourself as well.

 Despite all these benefits, you have to be extra aware before giving it to your dog.
 Here are some random questions asked by a dog parent about feeding butternut squash to your dog.

 Butternut squash skins are hard.
 So, if you give it to your dog, it will be difficult for them to digest.
-If they face indigestion this way, they can lead themselves to stomach aches, loose motion or even diarrhoea.
+If they face indigestion this way, it can lead to stomach aches, loose motion, or even diarrhoea.
 While eating the hard skin of the squash, your dog can choke & put itself in danger.
-It will be best if you peel the skin first & then give them to your dog.
+It will be perfect if you peel the skin first & then give them to your dog.